dsharlet/slinky/README.md

 1. An "explicit loop" version, which has a loop in the pipeline for the outer dimension (interpreted by Slinky).
 2. An "implicit loop" version, which loops over the outer dimension in the callback.

-The difference in overhead between these two implementations is measuring the overhead of interpreting the pipeline at runtime.
+Two factors affect the performance of this pipeline:

+- Interpreter and dispatching overhead of slinky.
+- Locality of the copy operations.

 This is an extreme example, where `memcpy` is the fastest operation (per memory accessed) that could be performed in a pipeline.
 In other words, this is an upper bound on the overhead that could be expected for an operation on the same amount of memory.